bobcamera/bobcamera/src/ros2/README.md

 * Step 3: Blobs are detected and bounding boxes extracted
 * Step 4: Trackers (CSRT) are initialised using bounding boxes which is then tracked across frames.
 * Step 5: We use a Kalman Filter to try and predict the trajectory of the target being tracked
+* Step 6: Recording using RosBag
-* Step 6: Annotated frame is constructed for display
+* Step 7: Annotated frame is constructed for display
-* Step 7: Frames are resized and transferred externally for Stage 2 processing
+* Step 8: Frames are resized and transferred externally for Stage 2 processing

 ## Processing Stage 2 - Application: